SolaceDev/maas-docs-online/README.md

 `$ open ./_build/html/index.html`

-* Ror Auto load, go to docs and:
+* For Auto load, go to docs and:

 `$ sphinx-autobuild . ./_build/html`